 Urban Airship’s security policy provides guidelines for interaction between our company and security researchers.
-Upon discovering a security issue and communicating it with firstname.lastname@example.org, a researcher can expect a response within five days.
-If a researcher does not receive correspondence from someone at Urban Airship within those five days, they’re entitled to publicly disclose the security problem.
+Upon discovering a security issue and communicating it with firstname.lastname@example.org, a researcher can expect a response within five business days.
+If a researcher does not receive correspondence from someone at Urban Airship within those five business days, they’re entitled to publicly disclose the security problem.
 However, we’d much prefer to work on fixing the security problem before the public disclosure.

-Urban Airship is responsible for delivering status updates at least once every five days until the problem is resolved or a fix is scheduled for release.
+Urban Airship is responsible for delivering status updates at least once every five business days until the problem is resolved or a fix is scheduled for release.
 We ask for full participation from researchers during this period.

 Working with Urban Airship is, of course, a voluntary choice, and a choice that hopefully researchers respect and accept accordingly.
 The goal of following this policy, above all else, is education: for Urban Airship, for the researcher, our customers, and the community.